Fuhad-Olaniyi-Boluwatife/Sales-Dataset/README.md

 This structured approach ensures efficient data analysis and supports robust reporting capabilities.

-## Data visualization and analysis
+## Data visualization, Analysis and Observations
 ### Customer Performance
 To enhance the analytical depth of the report, I introduced the following measures and calculated columns: